PhiThai1309/application-tracker/README.md

 ### For Front-end using localhost:
 1. Ensure the back-end application is running on 'http://localhost:3000/'
-2. Clone project from Github repository:
+2. Clone project from Github repository (on the main branch):
 ```
 clone https://github.com/PhiThai1309/application-tracker
 ```